hack2skill/intel-oneAPI/README.md

     ...

   ''''
 ```
+NOTE: We have already released our finetuned Extractive QA model with rohitsroch/indic-mALBERT-squad-v2 (https://huggingface.co/rohitsroch/indic-mALBERT-squad-v2)

 - For our **Interactive Conversational AI Examiner** Component, we use an Instruct-tuned or RLHF Large Language model (LLM) based on recent advancements in Generative AI.
 You can update the API configuration by specifying hf_model_name (LLM name available in huggingface Hub).
 Please checkout https://huggingface.co/models for LLMs.